-- Access to the internal functions of the devices through TCP/IP can be restricted using a special filter list.
+Access to the internal functions of the devices can be restricted using a special filter list.
 Internal functions in this case are configuration sessions via LANconfig, WEBconfig, Telnet or TFTP.
 This table is empty by default and so access to the router can therefore be obtained by TCP/IP using Telnet or TFTP from computers with any IP address.
 The filter is activated when the first IP address with its associated network mask is entered and from that point on only those IP addresses contained in this initial entry will be permitted to use the internal functions.
 The circle of authorized users can be expanded by inputting further entries.
 The filter entries can describe both individual computers and whole networks.
-The access list can be found in LANconfig in the 'TCP/IP' configuration section on the 'General' tab. - Is your saved LANCOM VPN configuration stored in a safe place?
+The access list can be found in LANconfig in the 'TCP/IP' configuration section on the 'General' tab.